 If you find yourself stranded in the Midwest or Northeast, then you could also target Pike, Yellow Perch, and Walleye.
-If you were in the Pacific Northwest, then Salmon would be an excellent survival fish.
+If you were in the Pacific Northwest, then Salmon and Steelhead would be an excellent survival fish.
 Again, it really depends on your location, time of year and fishing gear.

 Another thing to consider is that in a true SHTF scenario like a nuclear or chemical attack, waterways may become contaminated.
 In that case, smaller fish would be a safer option than larger game fish, or you may wish to avoid catching fish in the affected area altogether.

 Wrapping it All Up

 A fishing survival kit is an essential part of any good outdoor pack or bug-out-bag.

 Even a very basic kit gives you the ability to put some food on your plate in a survival situation.
 Most kits are incredibly small, lightweight and inexpensive, so getting one to keep with you anytime you’re in the wilderness is a no-brainer.

 Practicing fishing with your kit, or with similar fishing tackle, is a great way to ensure you have the survival skills necessary for a real emergency.

 Also, consider that fishing may not always be a viable way to get food in an emergency.
 There may not be any bodies of water nearby, or weather could prohibit you from catching any fish.
 Learning how to trap, hunt and forage for edible plants and insects will greatly increase your chances of survival.